jamesdanielwhitford/replit.github.io/tutorials/crud-app-tutorial.md

 from functools import wraps
 from flask import flash, url_for, render_template
 ```
-Then add a helper and a decorator function to check whether the user is admin and enable access if it is.
+Then add a helper and a decorator function to check whether the user is in the users list and enable access if it is.

 ```Python
 def is_admin(username):